DaveGee/datadog-cpu/readme.md

 ## Todos

 - [x] Backend that can give back the cpu load through an API
-- [x] React Frontend (+redux?) able to fetch the load
+- [x] React Frontend (+redux?) able to fetch the current load
 - [x] Fetch on load and every 10s
-    - [ ] Store in the front in an appropriate DS.
+    - [x] Store in the front in an appropriate DS.
 Discard useless data points
     - [ ] Identify load events in the front (heavy load = 2min+ @ >1.0, recovery = 2min+ @ <1.0)
+    - [x] Keep track of each heavy load or recovery event with timestamps
 - [ ] Display load in line graph + display current load
     - [ ] Use recharts?
 - [ ] Display heavy loads in the graph